Season 1, Episode 42

 Gila Golub:

 Okay.
 Well, as you said to me a moment ago, relationships are not to make you happy.
 They’re to make you conscious.
-And we have had a, a fear-based belief system from the beginning of time.
+And we have had a fear-based belief system from the beginning of time.
 And now we are moving toward God willing, moving toward a love-based belief system.
 We’re moving from unconsciousness with unspeakable suffering to consciousness with peace and prosperity and health.
-So I talk about holy relationship, it’s a, a term out of, uh, of course miracles.
-And I define it as the willingness, not the mastery, and not the trying, the willingness to see the wholeness, completeness and innocence of self and other.
+So I talk about holy relationships, it’s a, a term out of, uh, of course miracles.
+And I define it as the willingness, not the mastery, and not the trying, the willingness to see the wholeness, completeness and innocence of self and others.
 So that’s my definition of holy relationship.
-But most of us are trapped in what we call special relationship, a belief that we are inherently unworthy because that’s the, the product of being raised by behaviorism.
+But most of us are trapped in what we call a special relationship, a belief that we are inherently unworthy because that’s the product of being raised by behaviorism.
 Behaviorism is fear-based.
-And behaviorism dom has dominated parenting for a very long time.
+And behaviorism has dominated parenting for a very long time.

 And so we believe ourselves in the 95% of our thoughts that are unconscious.
 So 95% of our thoughts are unconscious.
 And in that unconscious mind, we believe ourselves to be inherently unworthy and not deserving and flawed and possibly broken and guilty and maybe even shameful.
 And then we project that all over our partners.
 And so we spend our lives looking for someone or something.
-This is my definition of special relationship from outside of ourselves to come along and fill us out.
-Now there’s something can be even academic degrees or titles or material things, and there’s someone, ah, there’s someone has to have just the right words and just the right tone of voice and offer the right gifts and offer the right amount of sex and the right amount of validation and acknowledgement and acceptance.
+This is my definition of a special relationship from outside of ourselves to come along and fill us out.
+Now there’s something that can be even academic degrees or titles or material things, and there’s someone, ah, there’s someone who has to have just the right words and just the right tone of voice and offer the right gifts and offer the right amount of sex and the right amount of validation and acknowledgement and acceptance.
 And what I know for sure, and all the science bears this out, is that we cannot get what we think we need from outside of ourselves.
-Gordon Neufeld says that the most important relationship is the relationship with self, the relationship with other is the fruit of the relationship with self.
+Gordon Neufeld says that the most important relationship is the relationship with self, the relationship with others is the fruit of the relationship with self.

 Lorne Brown: